tommuxworthy/project-01/README.md

 Deployment
 -
-- The game is deployed on GitHub Pages and it can be found here:
+- The game is deployed on Heroku and it can be found here:

 Getting Started
 -